TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 ### B. First API endpoint (occurs during phase 3 above)

-- Phone connects to the VTP demo web server, and the web server requests a ballot-store GUID from VoteTrackerPlus
+- Phone connects to the VTP demo web server, and the web server requests a ballot-store GUID from VoteTracker+
-- VTP backend generates the ballot-store and its GUID and if successful passes it back
+- VTP backend generates the ballot-store and its GUID and if successful returns the GUID to the web server
 - web server returns the ballot-store GUID to the client

 ### C. Second API endpoint (occurs during phase 3 above)

-- Given a GUID, phone requests a ballot from web server
+- Given a GUID, phone requests a blank ballot from web server
-- web server requests a ballot from VoteTrackerPlus
+- web server requests a ballot from VoteTracker+
-- VoteTrackerPlus returns a ballot
+- VoteTracker+ returns a blank ballot or raises an error
-- web server returns a ballot
+- web server returns a blank ballot

 ### D. Third API endpoint (occurs during phase 3 above)